bluenviron/mediamtx/README.md

 _rtsp-simple-server_ is an RTSP server: it publishes existing streams and does not touch them.
 It is not a media server, that is a far more complex and heavy software that can receive existing streams, re-encode them and publish them.

 To change the format, codec or compression of a stream, you can use _FFmpeg_ or _Gstreamer_ together with _rtsp-simple-server_, obtaining the same features of a media server.
-For instance, if we want to re-encode an existing stream, that is available in the `/original` path, and make the resulting stream available in the `/compressed` path, it is enough to launch _FFmpeg_ in parallel with _rtsp-simple-server_, with the following syntax:
+For instance, to re-encode an existing stream, that is available in the `/original` path, and publish the resulting stream in the `/compressed` path, edit `conf.yml` and replace everything inside section `paths` with the following content:
 ```
+paths:
+  all:
+  original:
-ffmpeg -i rtsp://localhost:8554/original -c:v libx264 -preset ultrafast -tune zerolatency -b 600k -f rtsp rtsp://localhost:8554/compressed
+    runOnPublish: ffmpeg -i rtsp://localhost:8554/original -b:a 64k -c:v libx264 -preset ultrafast -b:v 500k -max_muxing_queue_size 1024 -f rtsp rtsp://localhost:8554/compressed
 ```

 #### Client count